 - Interviewing the chosen potential candidates to review credentials, scope of practice, and practice history.
 Review the proposed practice site to ensure the competencies and expectations align between the candidate and the expected practice environment.

-Once the Health Authority and the relevant Faculty of Medicine at Dalhousie University choose the candidate, the Health Authority will provide a letter of endorsement to the College representing a commitment to this process and the relevant roles and responsibilities.
+Once the health authority and the relevant department in the Faculty of Medicine at Dalhousie University choose the candidate, the health authority will provide a letter of endorsement to the College representing a commitment to this process and the relevant roles and responsibilities.

-- Confirmation there is a need for the relevant specialty or subspecialty in the province and a job offer will be forthcoming upon successful completion of the PRA leading to Defined licensure.
+- Confirmation there is a need for the relevant specialty or subspecialty in the province and a job offer will be forthcoming upon successful completion of the PRA leading to Defined licensure;

-- Confirmation of approval from the Department of Health and Wellness.
+- Confirmation of approval from the Department of Health and Wellness;

 - Confirmation the candidate appears to meet the eligibility criteria in this policy.

-Candidates selected for a PRA will be issued a Clinical Assessment licence7 for the purpose of the PRA for the purpose of the PRA.
-This licence type is designed strictly for assessment purposes only and the physician holding this licence is never the most responsible physician.
+Once candidates have the endorsement of a health authority, they must apply for a Clinical Assessment licence for the duration of the assessment.
+This licence type is for assessment purposes only and the physician holding this licence is never the most responsible physician.

-Once the assessment has commenced, it will be considered a PRA attempt whether the candidate withdraws or completes the assessment.
+Once the clinical field assessment has commenced, it will be considered a PRA attempt whether the candidate withdraws or completes the assessment.
 All PRA attempts are reported to the Medical Council of Canada and will be noted in future applications.

-Practice Ready Assessment Recommendation
+Practice Ready Assessment Recommendations and Outcomes

 - The physician has not demonstrated competencies for any form of licensure.

-- For candidates who have demonstrated the competencies necessary for Defined licensure:
+For candidates who have demonstrated the competencies necessary for Defined licensure:

 - The College will provide a letter of recommendation to the RCPSC to endorse the candidate’s eligibility for the certification examination in the primary specialty for specialists and in Internal Medicine for medical subspecialists.